 - Pay down your revolving debts.
 Lenders don’t like to see that you’re maxing out credit cards or carrying too much revolving debt.
 Paying down these balances can be one of the quickest ways to improve your score.
 You can learn more about credit utilization in this article.

 - Use credit wisely.
 Contrary to popular belief, you don’t actually have to carry a balance on your credit card or otherwise go into debt to build your credit score.
 If you’re starting from scratch, you just have to use credit wisely.
-This means only taking out installment loans (like car loans) when you need to, and in modest amounts.
+This means only taking out modest installment loans (like car loans) when you need them.
 And it means using a credit card but paying off your balance each month.